Measuring Learning Effectiveness

 The degree to which targeted outcomes occur as a result of the training

-The first part of your training evaluations could be a few questions the participant rates from 1-10 to assess their reaction to the training.
+The first part of your training evaluation template could include a few questions about the participant rates from 1 to 5 to assess their reaction to the training.
 Was the session informative?
-Are they excited by the new product line etc.?
+Are they excited about the new product line, etc.?

-The final part of the evaluation of training process assesses how well the training helps increase sales of the new products.
-To be effective, you need to have baseline data about product sales before the training.
+The final part of this training evaluation template could assess how well the training helps increase sales of the new products.
+To be effective, you must have baseline product sales data before the training.
 Or, if this is an entirely new product, you could have a few control groups.
-These are groups of sales reps who aren’t given the training, and you compare their sales with those of reps who have taken the training.
+These are groups of untrained sales reps, and you compare their sales with those of reps who have taken the training.
 Based upon these results, you can assess how well the training contributed to the sales goals.

 A better model for training evaluations in less transactional situations is Will Thalheimer’s LTEM.
 This model is described below.

 Let’s apply this model to an employee diversity training session.
-These examples of training evaluations could be used in similar situations.
+You could use these examples of training evaluations in other related situations.
 In this instance, the main goal of this program is to create a positive work environment by helping employees recognize and be tolerant of differences among co-workers.
-Training evaluations of this type could be constructed as follows.
+You can create training evaluation methods of this type as follows.

 Tier 1 – Attendance.
-This is simply a measure of how many people (or percentage) attended the training session.
+Measure how many people (or percentage) attended the training session.

 Tier 2 – Activity.
 For example, how many people started the course, and how much of it did they complete?

 Tier 3 – Learner Perceptions.
-The part of the training evaluations could be in the form of a survey about the course.
-This could include feedback on a ranking scale about their perceptions.
-And it could consist of anecdotal feedback as well.
+This part of the training evaluation template could be in the form of a survey about the course.
+It could include feedback on a ranking scale about their perceptions.
+It could consist of anecdotal feedback as well.
 Questions can include how effective they think the training will be for them.
 Or what they would do with this new insight after the training.

 Tier 4 – Knowledge.
 Testing for knowledge, understanding, and retention would take the form of a quiz.
 They could take a test at the end of the course to test for learning.
 Completing the test a few days after the course would assess for retention.
 This tests factual knowledge and could take the form of multiple-choice questions.

 Tier 5 – Decision Making Competence.
-This part of the training evaluation could be done in many ways.
+You can do this part of the training evaluation in many ways.
 For example, if part of the training is an on-demand course, the learner could complete scenarios about diversity situations as part of the online course.
-This could include selecting different options within the scenario and receiving appropriate feedback.
+It could include selecting different options within the scenario and receiving appropriate feedback.

 Tier 6 – Task Competence.
 A great way in this type, of course, to test for decision-making competence during the session is to use role-playing scenarios.
 For example, attendees could split into groups of 3.
 Two members of the group have a role-playing scenario to act out.
-While the third member observes the interactions and, using a job aide or reference sheet, provides feedback.
+The third member observes the interactions and provides feedback using a job aide or reference sheet.
 After the course, team meetings can include role-playing to evaluate training effectiveness further.

 Tier 7 – Transfer.
-An employee’s supervisor can do continued coaching and assessment and it can be included as a formal part of the evaluation of training.
-As well, there is also the option of completing an on-the-job employee 360 evaluation.
+An employee’s supervisor can do continued coaching and assessment as a formal part of the training evaluation.
+There is also the option of completing an on-the-job employee 360 assessment.
 This can provide a range of feedback on how the individual contributes to a positive work environment.

 Tier 8 – Effects of Transfer.
 Employee engagement and satisfaction surveys can assess the longer-term effects of knowledge transfer.
 If there are control groups that did not take the training, a comparison can show the effectiveness of the training.

 Thalheimer-based examples of training evaluations are more involved and take longer to plan and undertake.
-But they do provide a lot more in-depth assessment of the impacts of training and transfer of knowledge.
+But, they provide a lot more in-depth assessment of the impacts of training and knowledge transfer.

 At the essence of the model, training is only one component needed to change behavior.
-And, to assess the success of the change, training evaluations have to be expanded to include these extra components.
+You must expand your training evaluation methods to include these extra components to assess the change’s success.

-At Spark + Co., we have adapted Gilbert’s original model to use in specific situations.
+At Spark + Co., we have adapted Gilbert’s original model for specific situations.

-For this example of training evaluation, consider a situation in the Financial Services sector.
+For this example of a training evaluation, consider a situation in the Financial Services sector.
 A bank with a regulatory compliance problem often wants a simple solution and requests a training session.
-But we know that often this would very likely only make modest gains on its own.
-For instance, let’s use the example of a bank that needs to increase its compliance with Anti Money Laundering procedures.
+But we know that usually, this would very likely only make modest gains on its own.
+For instance, let’s use the example of a bank that needs to increase its compliance with anti-money laundering procedures.

-To use this method effectively, you need to exert influence over more than just the training.
+You must exert influence over more than just the training to use this method effectively.
 Since you need to address other factors that impact the effectiveness of the process.
 To use this method, you will

 All these factors contribute to an increase in performance.
 And while it’s more involved and needs more time to design and measure performance, it leads to enhanced results and improvement.
-And each of the five areas we use contributes to the progress.
+And each of the five training evaluation examples we use contributes to the progress.
 In comparison, training alone can only improve about 20% of performance on its own.

 So, in examples of training evaluations of this kind, you need to expand the assessment outside of solely the training component.
 And test all areas to measure effectiveness and make future improvements.

-Training evaluations for a course you are selling directly to a consumer are often quite different from the previous examples of training evaluations we’ve covered so far.
+Training evaluations for a course you sell directly to a consumer are often quite different from the previous examples of training evaluations we’ve covered.
 And in many ways, they are much more straightforward.
 Let’s take the example of a yoga instructor selling a course on yoga techniques and practice.
-As well as developing evaluations for the skill you want your learner to perform, the following are less obvious aspects to include.
+In addition to developing evaluations for the skill you want your learner to perform, the following are less apparent aspects to include.

 As with any course, you will want to assess the participants’ reactions and perceptions about the course.
-But the main question that you need to answer is how likely would the participant be to recommend your yoga course to a friend or colleague?
+However, the main question you need to answer is how likely the participant would recommend your yoga course to a friend or colleague.
 This can determine your net promoter score (NPS).
 NPS measures a consumer’s experience and helps predict your business growth.

-These training evaluations take the form of a question on a scale of 0-10.
+These training evaluation methods take the form of a question on a scale of 0-10.
 Those who score 9-10 are promoters.
-They are loyal enthusiasts who will buy your products and refer others.
-Thus increasing your growth.
+They are loyal enthusiasts who will buy your products and refer others, thus increasing your growth.
 Those who score 7-8 are Passives.
 Although satisfied, they are unenthusiastic consumers.
 And are likely to be tempted by your competitors’ courses.
 People who score 0-6 are Detractors.
 And often unhappy customers who might damage your brand and slow growth through negative word of mouth.

 By subtracting the percentage of Detractors from the percentage of Promoters, you get the net promoter score (NPS).
 It ranges from 0-100.

-So in this example, your training evaluations could be one question.
-But we wouldn’t recommend that since you have an opportunity to collect a lot of valuable information besides your NPS.
+So, in this example, your training evaluation template could be one question.
+But we wouldn’t recommend that since you have an opportunity to collect more valuable information besides your NPS.

 For example, what about the price of your course?
 During the course development, you’ll have done market research to identify a suitable selling price.
-But are you leaving money on the table, or do your consumers feel that your course is overpriced?
-Asking a simple scaled survey question in your training evaluations can shed light on this.
+But are you leaving money on the table, or do your consumers feel your course is overpriced?
+Adding a simple scaled survey question using these training evaluation examples can provide valuable insights.

-You also have the opportunity in your survey to ask for a testimonial.
-This is often an excellent way to get testimonials to advertise and market your course.
-And if you have more classes, you can ask them their interest in taking one of those.
+You also have the opportunity to ask for a testimonial in your survey.
+It is often an excellent way to get testimonials to advertise and market your course.
+And if you have more classes, you can ask them about their interest in taking one of those.
 Or, if you are considering creating new courses, you can provide them with a series of topics asking which they’d be most interested in—helping you gauge the market for your next course.

-So in customer education, examples of training evaluations of each of these perspectives need to be included.
+So, in customer education, examples of training evaluations of each perspective need to be included.

 When creating the learner-focused part of training evaluations, you will want to assess their

 But that’s not all.
-You also want to determine in the training evaluations the impact of the training.
+You also want to determine in the training evaluation template the impact of the training.
 In this software training example, you want people to use the software.
-And many people feel that measuring the completion of the course is the critical metric.
+And many people feel that measuring the completion of the course is a critical metric.
 But that alone only has limited usefulness.
 It’s not much more than a Level 1 evaluation mentioned in the first example of training evaluations earlier.

 Christy Hollingsworth (Senior Director Customer Education) at Heap agrees.
 Christy had this to say about designing training evaluations in a recent podcast.